Vitamin B12 And Alcohol – Nutrient Deficiency And Repair

 • Healthy metabolism

-Because alcohol consumption markedly depletes vitamin B12 levels, doctors often recommend that alcoholics take supplements containing the full range of B vitamins.
+Because alcohol consumption markedly depletes the levels, doctors often recommend that addicts take supplements containing the full range of B vitamins.

 Vitamin B12 toxicity is extremely rare.
-Few adverse effects have been reported from healthy people taking very large doses of vitamin B12.
+Few adverse effects have been reported from healthy people taking very large doses.

 How Alcohol Depletes Vitamin B12

-Heavy drinking depletes vitamin B12 through a number of mechanisms:
+Heavy drinking depletes this nutrient through a number of mechanisms:

 • Diuretic effect – Alcohol significantly increases urinary excretion of vitamin B12, which is taken from the blood and liver.

-• Damaged gut lining – Alcohol directly damages the lining of the stomach and intestines, making it harder to absorb vitamin B12.
-This nutrient requires hydrochloric acid and intrinsic factor produced in the stomach lining to be properly absorbed, and alcohol is known to reduce the concentration of both of these digestive compounds.
+• Damaged gut lining – Drinking directly damages the lining of the stomach and intestines, making it harder to absorb.
+This nutrient requires hydrochloric acid and intrinsic factors produced in the stomach lining to be properly absorbed, and alcohol is known to reduce the concentration of both of these digestive compounds.

-• Damaged gut microbiome – Alcohol increases strains of bacteria that consume vitamin B12, meaning that less is made available to the body.
+• Damaged gut microbiome – Drinking increases strains of bacteria that consume vitamin B12, meaning that less is made available to the body.

-• Foregone calories – Alcoholics tend to make room for alcohol, rather than foods – like high quality meat – that are rich in vitamin B12.
+• Foregone calories – Addicts tend to make room for alcohol, rather than foods – like high-quality meat – that are rich in this nutrient.

 • Acetaldehyde – This is the most common toxic byproduct from alcohol, causing hangover symptoms, inflammation, and DNA damage that can lead to cancer.
 Inflammation further decreases nutrient utilization.

 Vitamin B12 is stored in the liver.
-As chronic alcohol consumption progressively damages this organ, vitamin B12 stores in the liver become even more severely depleted.
+As chronic drinking progressively damages this organ, the supply stored in the liver becomes even more severely depleted.

 Before I quit drinking, I had extremely low energy levels, tingling sensations in my limbs, and symptoms of an inflamed liver.
 I later learned that B-vitamin supplementation is crucial in restoring energy levels and reversing nerve damage caused by alcohol addiction.